theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/ancient-egypt/part-1/index.md

   <p>This journey was not automatic.
 It required preparation, memory, and ritual.
 The dead would pass through the <em>Du&rsquo;at,</em> the underworld, facing guardians, gates, and their own heart&rsquo;s testimony.
 But if they passed the trials, they would awaken into <strong>Aaru,</strong> the Field of Reeds, a paradise of eternity where crops grew without labor, love was without sorrow, and the sun rose forever.</p>

-  <p><strong>The afterlife was not a place of clouds or fire, it was Egypt made divine.</strong> And every tomb, scroll, spell, and amulet was a key to its gates.</p>
+  <p><strong>The afterlife was not a place of clouds or fire, it was Egypt made divine.</strong> And every tomb, page, spell, and amulet was a key to its gates.</p>

-  <p>In this scroll, we begin our descent, into the tomb, into the myth, into the soul.
+  <p>In this page, we begin our descent, into the tomb, into the myth, into the soul.
 To understand death as the Egyptians did, is to understand life as sacred rehearsal.</p>

   <blockquote class="blockquote">
     <span class="egyptian-script">&ldquo;Peret em heru.&rdquo;</span><br>